chrisgrieser/alfred-themes/README.md

 Double-click the `.alfredappearance` file.

 ## Related Work
-If you use Obsidian, be sure to check out my Theme for Obsidian, [Shimmering Focus](https://github.com/chrisgrieser/shimmering-focus).
+If you use Obsidian, be sure to check out my theme for Obsidian, [Shimmering Focus](https://github.com/chrisgrieser/shimmering-focus).

 ## Credits
 In my day job, I am a researcher and sociology.
 In my phD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and compatibility.
 If you are interested in this subject, feel free to visit [my academic homepage](https://chris-grieser.de/) and get in touch!